<Moved pin just slightly since there are four places stacked on top of each other>

 The mummy was found in a ravine thought to be an interment cave on the Island of Tenerife.
 The man, who died during his early 30s, was mummified between the 11th and 13th centuries, before the Spanish came and settled the island.

 However, the man’s remains were disturbed from their final resting spot.
-The mummy arrived in Madrid in the 18th century when it was gifted to King Charles III.
-Even while within the city, the mummy received little rest.
-It was shuffled around among several museums before arriving at the National Archaeological Museum of Madrid, where it’s now on display.
+The mummy arrived in Madrid in the 18th century when it was gifted to King Charles III as a morbid curio.
+Even while within the city, the mummy has received little rest.
+For many years, it was shuffled between several museums before arriving at the National Archaeological Museum of Madrid, where it’s now on (hopefully permanent) display.